Dicklesworthstone/paxos_vs_raft/README.md

 ## Raft:
 Raft, on the other hand, simplifies the process by electing a leader in the first phase, who then makes all the decisions until it fails.
 The election ensures that there's always a majority agreement on who the leader is.
 The leader then dictates the log entries (which correspond to state changes in the system).
 Other nodes replicate the leader's log, and the leader ensures that a log entry is safely replicated on a majority of the servers before considering the entry committed.

-Complexity: Paxos is notoriously difficult to understand, and as a result, it is also hard to implement correctly.
-Raft, on the other hand, was designed to be easy to understand.
-Raft breaks down the consensus problem into three relatively independent subproblems and provides a robust solution for each.

-Leadership: In Raft, the leader is elected first and then controls the log replication.
-In contrast, in Paxos, any node can propose a value, which can lead to more contention and complexity.

-Performance: In terms of the number of messages required to reach consensus, Paxos can be more efficient because it allows all nodes to propose values simultaneously.
-However, this can also lead to more contention.
-Raft might involve more messaging due to the leader election phase, but it can result in less contention because only the leader can propose changes.

-Safety: Both Raft and Paxos are safe under all non-Byzantine conditions, meaning they ensure that only a single value will be chosen.
-The primary difference between the two protocols lies in their design goals and ease of understandability, not in their safety.

-In summary, while Paxos is theoretically powerful, Raft's simplicity makes it a more practical choice for real-world distributed systems.
-Both ensure that consensus can be reached reliably in a distributed system, even in the face of failures and network partitions.

 # Theoretical Guarantees and Runtime Complexity: